NEW WAYS OF WORKING: WHERE DO WE STAND IN 2022?

 Future of Work and reinvented governance

-How do you support employees in the midst of these all-around changes?
+How do you support employees during these all-around changes?
 What should this hybrid workplace look like?
-A model that seamlessly blends remote and in-office presence, for sure, but which also and above all relies on an adequate technological ecosystem, while no less than “40% of office workers find telecommuting technology overwhelming”5.
+A model that seamlessly blends remote and in-office presence, for sure, but which also and above all relies on an adequate technological ecosystem, while no less than “40% of office workers find home working technology overwhelming”5.

 IT governance, data security, cross-generational dialogue… Companies that want to remain competitive must now address all of these parameters to not only attract but also cultivate the best talent.
 Among the key priorities identified: